-In today's Daily Reflection, provided by the United States Conference of Catholic Bishops, Dr. Jem Sullivan notes that, also long ago–almost 500 years!–Our Lady radiated God’s Love to St. Juan Diego in a special way, assuring him: “Listen, put it into your heart, most little of my children.
+In today's Daily Reflection, provided by the United States Conference of Catholic Bishops, Dr. Jem Sullivan notes that long ago–almost 500 years!–Our Lady radiated God’s Love to St. Juan Diego in a special way, assuring him: “Listen, put it into your heart, most little of my children.
 Let nothing frighten nor grieve you.
 Let not your heart be disturbed.
 Do not fear any sickness or anguish.
 Am I not here, who am your Mother?
 Are you not under my protection?
 Am I not your help?
 Are you not happily within the folds of my mantle, held safely in my arms?
 Do you need anything more?
 Let nothing else worry you or disturb you.”So is God’s consoling and assuring love for us.
 Long before the writings of John, the prophet Jeremiah (31:3) announced, “Long ago the Lord appeared to me saying, ‘I have loved you with an everlasting love; with loving kindness I have drawn you to me.’”

 He Has Risen, As He Said!

 Tuesday of the Second Week of Easter (April 21, 2020)